Use of electronically-delivered route and departure clearances

 ALT: 310

-With successful PDC transmission, an 'S' or a right arrow is displayed in the aircraft's vatSys strip next to the altitude.
+A successful PDC transmission displays an 'S' or a right arrow in the aircraft's vatSys strip next to the altitude.

-In New Zealand, pilots are not required to read back (i.e., repeat back) a PDC.
+In New Zealand, pilots are not required to read a PDC back (i.e., repeat back).
 Instead, pilots acknowledge receipt by squawking the correct transponder code.

 A PDC is not taught as part of the training syllabus.
-However, controllers may avail themselves of the resource.
+However, controllers may use the resource.